kevintruong/til/Others/Kernel,-Shells,-Terminals-Oh-My!.md

 6. The kernel executes userland scripts, and you get to use your computer!

 You don't need to know the specifics of the booting process, but there it is.
 When you are executing in user space the kernel provides some important operations that programs don't have to worry about.
-* Scheduling Processes and threads; in addition, handling synchronization primitives
-* Providing System Calls like `write` or `read`
-* Manages virtual memory and low level binary devices like `usb` drivers
-* Handles reading and understanding a filesystem
-* Handles communicating over networks
+-Scheduling Processes and threads; in addition, handling synchronization primitives -Providing System Calls like `write` or `read` -Manages virtual memory and low level binary devices like `usb` drivers -Handles reading and understanding a filesystem -Handles communicating over networks
-* Handles communications with other processes
+-Handles communications with other processes -Dynamically linking libraries
-* Dynamically linking libraries

 The kernel handles all of this stuff in kernel mode.
 Kernel mode gets you greater power, like executing extra CPU instructions but at the cost of one failure crashes your entire computer -- ouch.
 That is what you are going to interacting with in this class.